reliablyhq/documentation/docs/guides/ci-pipeline/circle-ci/index.md

 # Add Reliably to your CircleCI Build

 :::note
-This guide uses the CircleCI Cloud version and requires a basic knowledge of CircleCI principles.
+This guide uses the CircleCI Cloud version.
 :::

 This guide will show you how you can add Reliably to your